Fuyukai/curious/docs/source/events.rst

 .. py:cofunction:: ready(ctx: EventContext)

-    Called when a bot has finished streaming guilds and chunked all large guilds successfully.
+    Called when a shard has finished streaming guilds and chunked all large guilds successfully.
 This is different to Discord's READY event, which fires as soon as the connection has opened.

+.. py:cofunction:: shards_ready(ctx: EventContext)

+    Called when all the shards for a client are ready.

 .. py:cofunction:: resumed(ctx: EventContext, events_replayed: int)